 - 3 drops lemon essential oil

-The same method, more or less, can be used on your baseboards, which are far less of a pain to keep tidy.
+The same method, more or less, can be used for cleaning baseboards, which are far less of a pain to keep tidy.
 Thumbtack House Cleaner Michael Dimopoulos advises starting the process by using a vacuum cleaner and suctioning along the length of the baseboard, paying special attention to the crevice where the trim meets the floor.
-If your vacuum cleaner won’t cut it, you can also use a duster.
+If your vacuum cleaner won’t cut it, you can also use a baseboard duster.